Cayce Historical Museum Cayce Museum Colonial Village

 Group Tours & Educational Programs

 The Cayce Historical Museum has a small visitor center for rent for groups of 35 or less people.
-There is an application and the fee to rent the center for four hours is $50.00.
-There is also a key deposit of $25.00 required that will be returned after the key is returned (usually the following day or if on the weekend, the start of the work week).
+There is an application and the fee to rent the center.
+There is also a key deposit required that will be returned after the key is returned (usually the following day or if on the weekend, the start of the work week).
 The key can be obtained from the front desk at the Cayce Historical Museum by 4:00 P.M. prior to the event on Tuesday to Friday.
 If you are requesting a weekend date or a Monday event, the key must be picked up prior to 4:00 p.m. the Friday before.
-The $50.00 rental fee and the $25.00 key deposit must be paid by cash or check before the event.
+The rental fee and the key deposit must be paid by cash or check before the event.
 The key deposit will be returned in the format paid.

 Contact the staff of the Cayce Historical Museum for availability of the center.
 The center is not always open to the public due to museum events and city events.